Wake Up Sprinklers Plus Irrigation Systems and Time for a Tune-Up

-With the arrival of spring and warmer temperatures, now is the perfect time to get your irrigation system off the snooze button with a little “sprinkler spruce-up” to ensure it’s operating efficiently.
-Maybe your system has been inactive for the winter, or it may have been damaged by the harsh weather.
-Before you take your sprinkler system out of hibernation, use a little “water sense” and take four simple steps to get it ready for efficient operation—inspect, connect, direct, and select:
+So with spring gone and warmer temperatures in places down below the equator, now is the perfect time to get your irrigation system fixed before the snooze button goes off.
+All with a little “sprinkler spruce-up” that will hell ensure it’s operating efficiently.
+Maybe your irrigation system or sprinkler has been inactive.
+Also it may have been damaged by the hot weather or usage this summer.
+So before you take your sprinkler system into hibernation, use a little “water sense”.
+That’ll take four simple steps to get it ready for efficient operation—inspect, connect, direct, and select:

-If you’re not the do-it-yourself type, go with a pro—look for an irrigation professional certified through a WaterSense labeled certification program to help maintain your system.
+In conclusion and if you’re not the do-it-yourself type, go with a pro.
+Finally, please look for an irrigation professional certified.
+That’s through a WaterSense labeled certification program to help maintain your system.
 And even if you don’t have an automatic irrigation system, you can make your yard more water-smart.
 On your next trip to the nursery, look for plants that are local to your region or labeled “drought tolerant.”